cd ../blog

 Allowed email domains Restrict to corporate domain(s) only Critical

-Admins Minimum necessary for day-to-day operations; review quarterly Important
+Admins Minimum necessary for day-to-day operations.
+Review quarterly Important

-Groups / RBAC (beta) Use RBAC to scope connector and feature access by user population; review beta behavior before broad rollout Important
+Groups / RBAC (beta) Use RBAC to scope connector and feature access by user population.
+Review beta behavior before broad rollout Important

 Best PracticeSSO and domain enforcement are your baseline